-Lots of people go to college after school.
-Do you know why?
+Lots of people go to college after leaving school.
 Find out what it involves and why it might suit you.

 After school, many people decide to continue their learning at a college.